imjihuan/fuego/docs/rst_src/Command_Line_Tool_-_ftc.rst

 By default, Fuego is installed with the Jenkins CI system.
 Fuego supports integration with many Jenkins operations.
 This includes ``ftc`` commands for adding Fuego board and tests to Jenkins, and manipulating those items - listing them, removing them, and in the case of jobs, running them.

-Of course, if you are using Fuego in an installation without the Jenkins user interface, none of these commands are relevant, and they may safely be ignored.
+Of course, if you are using Fuego in an installation without the Jenkins CI system, none of these commands are relevant, and they may safely be ignored.

 .. important: Jenkins uses different names for boards and tests than Fuego